We all know technological advancements have drastically changed human lives,

 The internet can create a sense of individuality, making us feel unique.
 However, it’s important to reflect on whether this feeling is genuine.

-Reflecting constantly on “Am i using it or am i being used?
+Reflecting constantly on “Am i using it or am i being used?”

-• Many technological advancements including advertising and social media often fuel bad decisions and personality disorders.
+- Many technological advancements including advertising and social media often fuel bad decisions and personality disorders.

-• Studies demonstrate that increased time spent on internet use correlates with higher rates of depression and envy.
+- Studies demonstrate that increased time spent on internet use correlates with higher rates of depression and envy.
 Not only limited to making a person feel weak or having low self esteem.
 A person can also start to live in fantasy world online and have high confidence while achieving nothing in real life, not only limited to causing further hate towards real life but causing many sociological problems and being stuck in a loop.
 Making it hard for people to confide in real life, in future maybe people will prefer talking to ai bots over real humans.

-On the other hand, we can also say that social media has made us unnecessarily self conscious.
 A teenager feels he/she has to do certain things to be accepted by his/her peers.
 That netflix documentary shows it perfectly.

 Everyone has an instagram profile you should too?